GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0003_SOP-1+MG-DAC-Recommendation-Approval.md

 |-----------------|------------------------------------------------|----------|
 | 5               | DATE:A has not been passed, and the NCP disagrees with the 1+MG DAC recommendation | 1+MG DAC |

-If the NCP disagrees with the recommendation, **initiate the review process for handling NCP disagreements** as per SOP [NCP review process of disagreement with 1+MG DAC recommendation](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/33).
+If the NCPs disagree with the recommendation, **initiate the review process for handling NCP disagreements** as per SOP [NCP review process of disagreement with 1+MG DAC recommendation](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/33).
 This process must be completed by the time limit set in that SOP (``DATE:B``).

 Depending on the outcome of the NCP review process:
 - If **no response** before the end of ``DATE:B``, move to **[step 8](#88-inform-data-user-process-delayed)**.